blueripple/blueripple-research/modelNotes/Model_Details_intro.md

 ## Basic Model Structure

 In order to use our data to estimate turnout probability and voter preference, we need a model of how survey or election results depend on those quantities.
-In fact, even asserting that what we need to estimate is only those two probabilities and not also, e.g., some dispersion in those quantities, implies a particular model.
-We are assuming that for each person of type $k$ in location $l$ with population density $\rho$, the choice to vote is like a coin flip where the odds of that coin coming up "voted" is $u_k(l;\rho)$ and coming up "didn't vote" is
+The standard choices for turnout and voter preference models is [Bernoulli][WPBernoulli]/[Binomial][WPBinomial]–which assumes that for each person of type $k$ in location $l$ with population density $\rho$, the choice to vote is like a coin flip where the odds of that coin coming up "voted" is $u_k(l;\rho)$ and coming up "didn't vote" is
 $1-u_k(l;\rho)$.
 Similarly, for any voter of type  $k$ in location $l$ with